wikimedia/mediawiki-extensions-Wikibase/lib/packages/wikibase/data-model-services/README.md

 ### Manual

-Get the Wikibase DataModel code, either via git, or some other means.
+Get the Wikibase DataModel Services code, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
 The "autoload" section of this file specifies how to load the resources provide by this library.